The Interplay Between Organelle Form and Function

 Recent and ongoing studies in our group include:

-We observed that proteasomes tether to two specific sites at the nuclear pore complex (NPC): the inner nuclear membrane and the NPC basket (Albert et al., 2017).
+We observed that proteasomes tether to two specific sites at the nuclear pore complex (NPC): the inner nuclear membrane and the NPC basket (Albert et al., PNAS 2017).
 Current efforts are focused on identifying the tethering proteins and investigating the functions of these tethered proteasomes.
-In collaboration with the Beck group (EMBL), we also found that the Chlamydomonas NPC has an unprecedented oligomeric state, raising questions about the evolution of this fundamental eukaryotic structure (Mosalaganti et al., under review).
+In collaboration with the Beck group (EMBL), we also found that the Chlamydomonas NPC has an unprecedented oligomeric state, raising questions about the evolution of this fundamental eukaryotic structure (Mosalaganti et al., Nat Comm 2018).

 In Chlamydomonas, we resolved a structure of the ribosome bound to the native ER translocon.
 Comparison of this structure to the human translocon-bound ribosome revealed differences in the TRAP complex that allowed us to dissect the molecular architecture of human TRAP (Pfeffer et al., Nat Comm 2017).
 We are currently investigating cytoplasmic regions adjacent to the ER membrane that are concentrated with proteasomes and cdc48, which work together to perform ER-associated degradation.

 We identified arrays of linker proteins within the Golgi cisternae that likely maintain Golgi architecture and direct cargo transport (Engel et al., PNAS 2015).
-In collaboration with the Briggs group (MRC-LMB), we resolved the native structure of the COPI membrane coat bound to cargo, and found that its architecture is highly conserved between eukaryotes.
-(Bykov et al., eLife 2017).
+In collaboration with the Briggs group (MRC-LMB), we resolved the native structures of the COPI and Retromer membrane coats and found that their molecular architecture is highly conserved between eukaryotes.
+(Bykov et al., eLife 2017; Kovtun et al., Nature 2018).

 In an earlier study, we visualized the native architecture of thylakoid membranes and described tubule structures that connect the thylakoids and stroma with the matrix of the pyrenoid, which is densely packed with CO2-fixing rubisco enzymes (Engel et al., eLife 2015).
 We are building on this study in a few ways: 1) We are mapping all four major complexes of the photosynthetic light reactions into the native thylakoid architecture.
 2) In collaboration with the Jonikas group (Princeton), we analyzed the packing of rubisco within the pyrenoid and discovered that the pyrenoid behaves like a phase-separated liquid droplet (Freeman Rosenzweig et al., Cell 2017).
 3) As pyrenoids have independently evolved multiple times, we are interested in exploring pyrenoid organization in other species, including diatoms and dinoflagellates.